Limited In-person appointments are now available now

 We don't want anyone to be without help!

-Please call your clinician to schedule a telehealth appointment.
-The Barrington Center and our clinicians want to provide the best care and safety for both you and the clinicians through this time of social distancing and disinfecting so at this time, we are no longer offering in-office appointments until the governor of Illinois directs otherwise.
+Please call your clinician to schedule an appointment.
+The Barrington Center and our clinicians want to provide the best care and safety for both you and the clinicians through this time of social distancing and disinfecting.

 Tips on Managing Anxiety & Depression